thgossler/AzTagger/README.md

 ### User Authentication and Tenant Selection

 - Interactive sign-in to Entra ID via web browser, support for multi-factor authentication
-- Azure Environment (e.g., AzureCloud, AzureChinaCloud) and Entra ID tenant configured in settings file in the user's AppData Local folder
+- Support for multiple contexts including Azure environment (e.g., AzurePublicCloud, AzureChina), Entra ID tenant and app ID

 ### Search Functionality

 - Fast search and filtering of all Azure resources, resource groups, and subscriptions based on in-memory result data from Azure Resource Graph
 - A single input field for easy and flexible querying of resources
 - Multiple input fields for easy and flexible local quick-filtering of resources
+- Comprehensive support of KQL and .NET regular expressions

 ### Search Results Display

 - Support for large numbers of search results
 - Column sorting
 - Double-click on item to open it in the Azure Portal
+- Context menu items to add result values to the search query for filtering
+- Full display of all tags in tooltips

 ### Tag Management

 - Easy inline editing and deletion of tags in a table
 - Add new tags by clicking into the last empty line's key or value cells and start typing
-- Maintain tag templates in a `tagtemplates.json` file in the user's AppData Local folder
+- Use default and maintain custom tag templates in a `tagtemplates.json` file in the user's AppData Local folder
-- Use variables in tag template values such as {Date}, {Time}, {DateTime}, {User}
+- Support of variables in tag template values such as {Date}, {Time}, {DateTime}, {User}
-- Create and update all specified tags on the selected subscriptions, resource groups, and resources
+- Create and update all specified tags on all selected subscriptions, resource groups, and resources at once

 ### Error Handling and Logging

 - All errors logged to an `errorlog.txt` file in the user's AppData Local folder.

-## Ideas for Improvements

-- Support placeholder variable in tag templates (e.g. for dynamic values like the current date)

 ## Used Technologies